Louis Marshall: Honors

 According to his son's biographer, in 1923 Louis Marshall was named the fourth "most outstanding Jew in the world" by a "Reader's poll by the Jewish Tribune ...
 None of the three men who topped him in the poll—Albert Einstein, Weizmann, and Israel Zangwill—were Americans".
 In 1927, on the occasion of Marshall's 70th birthday, the accolade "Champion of Liberty" was bestowed upon him by US Supreme Court Justice Benjamin Cardozo: "He is a great lawyer; a great champion of ordered liberty; a great leader of his people; a great lover of mankind."
 In his memorial essay on Marshall's life, Adler notes that Marshall "had received several honorary degrees: LL.D. from Syracuse University, and D.H.L. from the Hebrew Union College and from the Jewish Theological Seminary, and of these he was very appreciative."

-University of Pennsylvania's first Jewish student organization (that served as a dormitory, Kosher dining room and a social center for Penn's Jewish students), which was organized in 1924 and initially generically named the Jewish Students’ Association at Penn, after death of Louis Marshall was renamed after him as Louis Marshall Society' (until January 1, 1944, when it merged with Hillel and took on the Hillel name).
+The University of Pennsylvania's first Jewish student organization (that served as a dormitory, kosher dining room and a social center for the university's Jewish students), which was organized in 1924 and initially generically named the Jewish Students’ Association at Penn, after the death of Louis Marshall was renamed after him as the Louis Marshall Society (until January 1, 1944, when it merged with Hillel and took on the Hillel name).

 According to Adler, in January 1930, as a tribute to Louis Marshall, New York Governor Franklin D. Roosevelt, "recommended an appropriation of $600,000 for a new building at Syracuse University to house the College of Forestry"; he recommended further that new building be named after Louis Marshall, "in memory of his splendid services to the State".
 Three years later, February 23, 1933, Louis Marshall Memorial Hall, the second building erected at the New York State College of Forestry, was dedicated in Marshall's honor.
 A full portrait of Louis Marshall hangs to this day in the college's Board Room, in Bray Hall.

 On January 19, 2001, Marshall Hall was rededicated to Marshall and his son, Bob, by SUNY-ESF President Cornelius B. Murphy, Jr. According to Murphy, "Louis Marshall is largely the reason that everyone from the college is here today.
 Louis Marshall was recruited by Chancellor Day in 1910 to make the concept of the 'forestry college' at Syracuse University a reality.
 Louis was tenacious, prodding both the Governor and the Legislature to take action.
 Louis Marshall ... lobbied for the $250,000 appropriation to make a building a reality.
 I think that it is safe to say that Louis Marshall was our father, our first leader and our first forester.
 Today we rededicate this building to his memory and accomplishments."
 The rededication included unveiling matching bronze plaques honoring Marshall and his son, ESF alumnus, Bob Marshall.

 Marshall Street, the anchor street of the business district immediately adjacent to Syracuse University, is named in his honor.
 Just off of that street is the indoor mini-mall known as Marshall Square, also named after him, as is elementary school P.S.
 276, in Brooklyn, New York.